Skip to main content

 The Five Core Operations

-Relational algebra has five fundamental operations that form a complete algebra:
+Relational algebra has five fundamental operations that form a complete algebra.
+Everything else is derived.

 Mathematical notation: σpredicate(R)\sigma_{\text{predicate}}(R)